-- undertaking new or changed work, which will - result in a new or changed quarrying hazard, which will - significantly increase the risks posed to public safety, the environment, land, property or infrastructure.
+- undertaking new or changed work, which will - result in a new or changed exploration or mining hazard, which will - significantly increase the risks posed to any member of the public, the environment, land, property or infrastructure.

 This statement is focused on process changes associated with changes in hazards or risks.